thariqali08/Machine-Learning-Projects/README.md

 - and real-time market data.

 I found an ideal dataset to create a Dynamic Pricing Strategy based on the example we discussed above.
 This is [dataset](https://github.com/thariqali08/Machine-Learning-Projects/blob/main/Dynamic%20Pricing%20Strategy/dynamic_pricing.csv) and [source code](https://github.com/thariqali08/Machine-Learning-Projects/blob/main/Dynamic%20Pricing%20Strategy/Dyn_strat.ipynb)

+## MNIST Digits Classification with Machine Learning
+MNIST digits dataset is a vast collection of handwritten digits.
+This dataset is used for training image processing systems.
+It contains 60,000 training images and 10,000 testing images.
+You can download this dataset from various data sources on the internet.
+But as this dataset is already available in this Scikit-learn library, we will be using this dataset by importing it from the Scikit-learn library.

+This is how you can solve the problem of handwritten digits classification with Machine Learning using Python.
+This is [source code]()